b-emrekalkan/Django-Flight-Project/README.md

 urlpatterns += router.urls
 ```

-## We will use "IsAdminUser" so that only the authorized user can create a flight.
-For that create permissions.py
+## 🚩 We will use "IsAdminUser" so that only the authorized user can create a flight.
+For that create "permissions.py" file under flight App 👇
 ```python
 from rest_framework import permissions